2024's Last Great Sale

 Named after the gas used inside the discharge tube, CO2 laser engravers were the earliest gas lasers that were invented in 1964.
 They have now become one of the most common types of laser engravers on the market and are widely used by small businesses.

-In a CO2 laser engraver or cutter, a discharge tube is filled with numerous gasses (also known as gas-filled tube), but CO2 is in the highest proportion, which is why the laser is called the CO2 laser.
+In a CO2 laser engraver, a discharge tube is filled with numerous gasses (also known as gas-filled tube), but CO2 is in the highest proportion, which is why the laser is called the CO2 laser.
 The other gasses inside the discharge tube are hydrogen, helium, oxygen, nitrogen, and xenon.

 how does a co2 laser cutter work